TYsewyn/Getting-Started-with-Spring-Cloud/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-To validate our contracts against our new app we'll need to make some changes.
+To validate our contracts against our new application, we will need to make some changes.
-First we'll need to make a base class which will be used as the parent class for our generated tests.
+First, we will need to make a base class, which will be used as the parent class for our generated tests:

-Let's add a `BaseTestClass.java` under `src/test/java/com/example/demo`
+We can add a `BaseTestClass.java` under `src/test/java/com/example/demo`

 ```java
 package com.example.demo;